MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/issues.md

 **Fixes**

-*   Implement domain sharding if you must use HTTP/1.0 or HTTP/1.1.
+*  Implement domain sharding<!-- (splitting resources across multiple domains)--> if you must use HTTP/1.0 or HTTP/1.1.

 *  Use HTTP/2.
-Do not use domain sharding with HTTP/2.
+Don't use domain sharding with HTTP/2.

 *  Remove or defer unnecessary requests so that critical requests download earlier.

 <!-- ====================================================================== -->